-Report online: https://trinet.gan-compliance.com/report
+Report online: https://speakup.trinet.com

-Report by phone: 800.307.3065
+Report by phone: 800.461.9330

-When you contact the Ethics Helpline and Portal-whether by phone or online-a web-based form will document the information you provide.
+When you contact the Speak Up Hub-whether by phone or online-a web-based form will document the information you provide.
 This information will be sent to TriNet's Business Conduct and Ethics team for further review and consideration.
 TriNet takes this process and the confidential nature of your contact very seriously.
-When you use the Helpline or Portal you will receive instructions on how to check back in and receive status updates.
+When you use the Speak Up Hub you will receive instructions on how to check back in and receive status updates.